bjanderson70/cqrs_dx/README.md

 ## Caveat-Preemptor

 The sample code is just that.
 There is room for much improvement and robustness.
 The Unit Tests are enough to provide at least 75% code coverage.
-If one decides to use the code, it is ASIS.
+If one decides to use the code, it is AS-IS.
 Finally, the code was prefixed with either cqrs_ or util_ to avoid name collision.
 The packaging does not use a namespace but was tested and can be packaged as a 2GP unlocked package.